Tchanjas/demo-cordova/README.md

 # Demo-Cordova (App Mobile)

-Demo app to teste some cordova functionality.
+Demo app to test some cordova functionality.